thimpat/to-esm/README.md

-Straightforward tool to convert Commonjs files into ESM
+A tool to convert Commonjs files into ESM